 The only monetizing solution: compromise the platform

 As much as the people working on the platform want to optimize for a great experience for users, they are beholden to their investors.
 The platform needs to optimize for profit, or at the very least is constrained by profit.
 This notion factors into every decision made by Couchsurfing™ since it was structured as an explicit for-profit company, and is confirmed by people working inside the organization.

-They eventually arrived at a verification fee model, where we can see altered incentives playing out.
+They eventually arrived at a freemium verification fee model, one of their critical decisions in undermining the platform for profit.
 Users could choose to "verify" their profile for a one-time payment, adjusted by location.
-To create an incentive to do this, a limit of 10 messages per week was imposed on unverified users, vastly changing the dynamics of the platform.
+To incentivize this, a limit of 10 messages per week was imposed on unverified users, vastly changing the dynamics of the platform.

 Monetizing verification has been one of the key battlegrounds where the conflicting incentives of Couchsurfing™ have played out.